 - Does the Sprint and/or T-Mobile network offer adequate coverage in your area?

 Don't just take our word for it.
-Find out what real customers are saying in our Project Fi mobile customer reviews.
+Find out what real customers are saying in our Google Fi mobile customer reviews.

-Save even more money by purchasing a refurbished Project Fi phone to go with your new low-cost plan.
+Save even more money by purchasing a refurbished Google Fi phone to go with your new low-cost plan.